The Invitation

 At its essence, Fertile Sol is a living relationship between the ground and the light—between what holds us and what awakens us.

 Nothing ascends without ground.
-Nothing roots without light
+Nothing roots without light.

 • Close-up of hands grooming a golden horse's flowing mane